From spin squeezing to fast state discrimination: Introduction

-This reduction is not useful for linear quantum computers, however, because in the hard case where there are only a few $ s \ll 2^k $ satisfying assignments, the states $\KET{a}$ and $\KET{b}$ are very similar.
+In this type of quantum state discrimination (QSD) gate, we are required to determine whether the input state is $ \KET{ 0 } $, in which case the output returns $\KET{ 0 } $, or is equal to $ \KET{ {\rm out}(s) } $ for some $s > 0$, in which case the gate returns $\KET{ 1 } $.
+But this reduction is not useful for linear quantum computers, however, because in the hard case where there are only a few $ s \ll 2^k $ satisfying assignments, the states $\KET{a}$ and $\KET{b}$ are very similar.
 Their overlap $ \langle a | b \rangle = 1 - \frac{s^2}{2} 2^{-2k} + O(2^{-3k}), \ |\langle a | b \rangle|^2 = 1 - s^2 2^{-2k} + O(2^{-3k}),$ when $k \gg 1$ and $ s \ll 2^k $, is exponentially close to unity.
-It is well known that discrimination protocols based on linear gates require exponential resources in this case \cite{08101970,12042313,BaeJPA15,210812299}, reflecting the limited information gained through measurement.
-So the reduction based on Figure~\ref{npcomplete circuit figure} does not allow one to solve $\mathsf{NP}$-complete problems efficiently with a linear computer.
+It is well known that discrimination protocols based on linear gates require exponential resources in this case \cite{08101970,12042313,BaeJPA15,210812299}, reflecting the limited information gained by measurement.
+Therefore, the reduction based on the circuit in Figure~\ref{npcomplete circuit figure} does not allow one to solve $\mathsf{NP}$-complete problems efficiently with a linear quantum computer.

-Abrams and Lloyd \cite{PhysRevLett.81.3992} explored the implications of hypothetical forms of Schr\"odinger equation nonlinearity (which have not been observed experimentally \cite{\NQIEXPT}) on the power of quantum computers, and argued that even simple types would enable {\it single-input} quantum state discrimination (QSD) of exponentially close states, enabling polynomial-time solution of $\mathsf{NP}$-complete problems (and beyond).
+Abrams and Lloyd \cite{PhysRevLett.81.3992} explored the implications of hypothetical forms of Schr\"odinger equation nonlinearity (which have not been observed experimentally \cite{\NQIEXPT}) on the power of quantum computers, and argued that even simple types would enable {\it single-input} QSD of exponentially close states, enabling polynomial-time solution of $\mathsf{NP}$-complete problems (and beyond).
 It should be emphasized that linear quantum computers are not expected to solve $\mathsf{NP}$-complete problems efficiently (factoring is in $\mathsf{NP}$ but is not $\mathsf{NP}$-complete) \cite{BennettBernstein9701001}.
 So it's interesting to investigate the power of nonlinearity further \cite{\ALLNQI}.
 An interesting series of papers assumed the Gross-Pitaevskii nonlinearity \cite{GrossNuovoCimento1961,PitaevskiiJETP1961} used to model ground states of dilute weakly interacting bosons in a mean-field approximation, finding speedups for both searching \cite{150706334,13033537,13030371,13107301,200907800} and QSD \cite{150706334}.
-But specific experimental proposals for their implementation have not been available until recently \cite{240416288,240310102}, and none of the protocols have been demonstrated.
+But specific experimental proposals for their implementation have not been available until recently \cite{240416288,240310102}, and none of the protocols has been demonstrated.